-The spot where the ulnar nerve is closest to your skin is in the area called the “funny bone”.
-With a shock-like symptom similar to the pain you feel when you hit your “funny bone” in your elbow, this condition may occur if you frequently bend, lean on or hit your elbows n your sporting or daily activities.
+The spot where the ulnar nerve is closest to your skin is in the area called the “funny bone.”
+With a shock-like symptom similar to the pain you feel when you hit your “funny bone,” cubital tunnel syndrome may occur if you frequently bend, lean on or hit your elbows in your sporting or daily activities.

 The ulnar nerve is especially prone to compression at the elbow because it travels through a very narrow space without much soft tissue to protect it.
 As the nerve stretches over the bony ridge in the elbow, it can become irritated and fluid buildup adds to the compression.

 You’re more at risk for developing cubital tunnel syndrome if you:

 - Have had previous fractures or dislocations in the elbow

 - Have bone spurs or arthritis in the elbow

 - Engage in repetitive and prolonged activities that require the elbow to be bent or flexed